No more free Lightbox for Spark customers

 But the telco never detailed how many were Spark customers who got the service for free, and how many were with other ISP and paid to access the streaming service.

-At the time of its sale, there were 130,768 active Lightbox users - allowing Sky to claim more than 1 million customers while the wholesale deal was in place.
+At the time of its sale, there were 130,768 active Lightbox users, including freebies.

 Wealth manager Jarden has predicted that Spark will also exit sport.
 Spark CEO Jolie Hodson earlier told the Herald that was not correct but also declined to say if her company would bid for Sanzaar rights next time around, saying it was too early to make a comment.